 Groomsmen Attire: H&M

-Ceremony Music: Brian Moore
+Ceremony Music: Brian Moore (my uncle and incredible classical guitarist)

 Officiant: Andrew Greer